bottlepy/bottle/docs/tutorial.rst

 In addition, Bottle automatically pickles and unpickles any data stored to signed cookies.
 This allows you to store any pickle-able object (not only strings) to cookies, as long as the pickled data does not exceed the 4 KB limit.

 .. warning:: Signed cookies are not encrypted (the client can still see the content) and not copy-protected (the client can restore an old cookie).
-The main intention is to make pickling and unpickling safe and prevent manipulation, not to store secret information at client side.
+The main intention is to make pickling and unpickling safe and prevent manipulation, not to store secret information on the client side.